howdyai/botkit-cms/readme.md

 # Botkit CMS

+## An open tool for designing, building and managing interactive dialog systems

-This project will serve as a drop-in replacement for users of Botkit Studio.
+This project can serve as a drop-in replacement for users of Botkit Studio.

 ![Dialog Editor](/docs/screenshots/dialog.png)

-## Migrate from Botkit Studio

-If you have existing script content in Botkit Studio, you can migrate to a Botkit CMS instance by using the data export tool.

-* Login to your Botkit Studio account.
-* Navigate to a specific bot and find the "Migrate Now" button on the dashboard.
-* Click "Download" to download the file, or copy paste the content of the window into a local file named `scripts.json`
-* Use the "Import" tool within Botkit CMS to import the scripts.

 ## Create Botkit Dialog Editor & API Service